antiuniverse/aws-elb-registration-cookbook/README.md

 ## Usage

+### Data Bag Configuration

-Configured via `[:aws-elb-registration][:hostnames_to_balancers_map]`: A hash of key/value string pairs, where each key corresponds to an OpsWorks hostname, and the value specifies a comma-separated list of names of Elastic Load Balancers with which that instance should be registered.
+`[:aws-elb-registration][:hostname_mappings]`: A hash of key/value string pairs, where each key corresponds to an OpsWorks hostname, and the value specifies a comma-separated list of names of Elastic Load Balancers with which that instance should be registered.

+`[:aws-elb-registration][:layer_mappings]`: Like `hostname_mappings`, except the keys correspond to OpsWorks layer names rather than hostnames.

-The special "\_all" key specifies ELBs that ALL instances should register with, regardless of hostname.
-When used in conjunction with hostname-specific entries, the result for a given host is the union of all "\_all" ELBs AND all ELBs specific to that host.
+The special "\_all" key specifies ELBs that ALL instances should register with, and for the sake of convenience is supported in both the hostname and layer mapping directives.
+The result for a given instance is the union of: 1) all "\_all" ELBs, and 2) all ELBs mapped by matching hostname/layer rules.

 ### Example: